Charlie McKenzie

 WARNER BROS., ABC RECORDS

-MORE THAN A FEELING” DEMO, BOSTON DEBUT, OTHER PROJECTS
+“MORE THAN A FEELING” DEMO, FIRST BOSTON ALBUM, OTHER PROJECTS

 DEATH, TRIBUTES, LEGACY

-McKenzie was never able to recreate the success he had with Boston and left the music business before being killed in a car accident in Yarmouth on Cape Cod on March 5, 2002 at age 54.
-“Charlie was the first person to hear something in the tapes we sent out,” Boston’s late lead singer Brad Delp told the Boston Globe.
+McKenzie was never able to recreate the success he had with Boston and left the music industry before being killed in a car accident in Yarmouth on Cape Cod on March 5, 2002 at age 54.
+“Charlie was the first person to hear something in the tapes we sent out,” Boston’s late lead singer Brad Delp told The Boston Globe.
 “We’ll always be grateful to him for that.”
 Peter Wolf of The J. Geils Band called McKenzie a “true rock ‘n’ roll character” and said he always asked him to listen to J. Geils Band songs before they were released because he had amazing ears and always seemed to know what made a hit record.

 (by Peter Wassyng)